 When to See a Medical Professional

-If you are taking mirtazapine and are struggling with weight gain, tell your healthcare provider.
+If you are taking mirtazapine and are experiencing weight gain, tell your healthcare provider.

 They can recommend supportive strategies to decrease side effects and find healthy ways to manage your weight.